 $ arp -d HWADDR

-One of the most important Linux network commands is The tcpdump command. tcpdump command is a packet analyzer that is able to capture and provide a description of the traffic being transmitted across a network interface.
+One of the most important Linux network commands is The tcpdump command. tcpdump command is used to capture the traffic that is passing through your network interface.

 This kind of access to the packets which is the deepest level of the network can be vital when troubleshooting the network.

 $ tcpdump -i <network_device>